-The Wisconsin Academy for Rural Medicine (WARM) is a rural education program within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health in Madison.
+The Wisconsin Academy for Rural Medicine (WARM) is a rural education program within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health.
 The goal of WARM is to address physician shortages in rural areas by admitting and training students who intend to practice rural medicine, ultimately helping to improve the health of rural Wisconsin communities.

 Medical students enrolled in the four-year program develop crucial skills through opportunities to learn in a rural setting.
 The Wisconsin Academy for Rural Medicine ensures its students meet the same rigorous goals, objectives and competencies that the UW School of Medicine and Public Health requires of all students while tailoring experiences to meet students' career interests.